Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-cloud-sample-eventhubs-binder/README.md

 ## Key concepts

-This code sample demonstrates how to use the Spring Cloud Stream Binder for Azure Event Hub.
-The sample app has two operating modes, such as "manual" and "non-manual".
+This code sample demonstrates how to use the Spring Cloud Stream Binderfor Azure Event Hub.The sample app has two operating modes.
-One way is to expose a Restful API to receive string message , another way is to automatically provide String messages.
+One way is to expose a Restful API to receive string message, another way is to automatically provide string messages.
-These Messages are added to the EventHub Stream.
-The sample application consumes the Messages from the stream.
+These messages are published to an event hub.
+The sample will also consume messages from the same event hub.

 ## Getting started